 Several years ago, back when I worked as a professional organizer, I organized for a woman who saved every single tiny scrap of everything… because there was always another use for it.

-One of the times I organized for her, I spent over an hour peeling the paper off broken crayons, recycling the tiny paper scraps and sorting the crayons into plastic bags by color — all so she could donate them to a local art teacher who hadn’t even requested the crayons.
+During one of our sessions, I spent over an hour peeling the paper off broken crayons, recycling the tiny paper scraps, and sorting the crayons into plastic bags by color — all so she could donate them to a local art teacher who hadn’t even requested the crayons.

-I questioned her several times throughout the process, hoping she would see how ridiculous it was for her to “waste” her money paying me to do something totally unnecessary.
-We could have tossed the broken crayons in 5 seconds and moved on to something much more important (her entire house eventually needed my help).
+I questioned her several times throughout the process, hoping she would see how ridiculous it was for her to pay me to do this unnecessary task.
+We could have tossed the broken crayons in 5 seconds and moved on to something more important (her entire house eventually needed my help).

-As I drove home from that appointment, I promised myself I would NEVER EVER let myself be so obsessed with saving, reusing, repurposing, or recycling that I wasted other valuable resources like time, money, and energy.
+As I drove home from that appointment, I promised myself I would never let myself be so obsessed with saving, reusing, repurposing, or recycling that I wasted other valuable resources — like time, money, and energy.

-I know Dave and I could do a better job of recycling more, wasting less, reusing more, and disposing less — but sometimes, I just have to choose space and sanity over saving the planet.
+Certainly, Dave and I could do a better job of recycling more, wasting less, reusing more, and disposing less — but sometimes, I just choose space and sanity over saving the planet.

-I realize this might sound somewhat egotistical and self-centered, but there is only so much time and energy I can put into recycling and reusing on a daily basis.
+To some, this could sound self-centered, but I have a feeling many others would agree that there is only so much time and energy we can put towards recycling and reusing on a daily basis.

-Honestly, every single week I am inundated with opportunities to recycle, repurpose, reuse, etc. — and that’s all fine and wonderful, except for the fact that it all requires quite a bit of extra effort on my part (and a whole lot of extra space to sort and save it all in my home!)
+Each week I am inundated with opportunities to recycle, repurpose, reuse, etc. — all of which require extra effort on my part (and a whole lot of extra space to sort and save it all in my home.)

-- Nora’s school collects Box Tops, soup labels, and a long list of other supplies.
+- School collects Box Tops, soup labels, and a long list of other supplies.

-- Our church, Dave’s school, and Nora’s school all ask for “paper donations” for their Paper Gator.
+- Our church, Dave’s school, and the kids’ school all ask for “paper donations” for their Paper Gators.

 - The local high school is collecting scrap metal.